Jegan-Kunniya/Jegan-Kunniya/README.md

 ## 🚀 Professional Summary

-**Senior Software Architect at Philips** specializing in enterprise platform design, distributed system architecture, and scalable software solutions.
-Expert in cloud-native architectures, microservices, and leveraging Generative AI to drive innovation and development efficiency across complex engineering projects.
+**Senior Software Architect at Philips** specializing in software and system design, scalable software solutions.
+Problem solver with a mindset to enable human potential to accelerate development with empathy and care.
+Responsible for the architecture, microservices, and leveraging Generative AI to drive innovation and development efficiency across projects.

 **Key Focus Areas:**
 - 🏗️ Enterprise Software Architecture
 - ☁️ Cloud-Native & Distributed Systems
 - 🔧 Platform Engineering & DevOps
 - 🤖 AI-Driven Development Solutions